-The Library is committed to providing resources and services that support and enhance the Core Values of Harper College.
-We respond to our patron's informational needs by developing, maintaining and providing access to a balanced collection of materials and services that reflects the full range of diversity of the college community.
+The Library supports the Mission, Philosophy, Vision and Core Values of Harper College.
+We are committed to providing resources and services, as well as physical space, computing facilities, and reference assistance to support and enhance teaching and learning.
+The Library responds to patrons’ informational needs by developing, maintaining and improving access to a balanced collection of materials, both physical and online, as well as providing access to programs and services that reflect the full range of diversity of the college community.

 The Library Code of Conduct supplements but does not replace the Student Conduct Code as printed in the student handbook.
 The Library administration, faculty and staff are fully authorized to interpret these guidelines and apply them to patron behavior as the situation warrants.